NodePing/nodeping-ansible/README.md

         token: "{{ mytoken }}"
 ```

 You can then register the result and use the information you retrieved.
+There
+is an example of this in the example playbook `test_nodeping.yml`

 ### Getting a Check by ID